ChihHanHuang/Quantum_C2C/README.md

 5. Performing quantum measurement.

-6. Calculating the loss between the measurement result and true label and loss between Reconstructed data and Classical training data .
+6. Calculating the loss between the measurement result and true label and loss between reconstructed data and classical training data .

 ![main](main.png)